mongodb-labs/ai-ml-pipeline-testing/README.md

 Test execution flow is defined in `.evergreen/config.yml`.
 The test pipeline's config is structured as follows:

 **[Build variants](https://docs.devprod.prod.corp.mongodb.com/evergreen/Project-Configuration/Project-Configuration-Files#build-variants)** -- This is the highest granularity we will use to define how and when a test pipeline will run.
-A build variant defined should only ever be scoped to service one test pipeline.
-There can be multiple tasks run within the specified build variant, but they should all only scope themselves to a singular test pipeline in order to maintain an ease of traceability for testing.
+A build variant should only ever be scoped to service one test pipeline.
+There can be multiple tasks run within a build variant, but they should all only scope themselves to a singular test pipeline in order to maintain an ease of traceability for testing.

 -   `name` -- This should be in the format `test-{pipeline}-{language}-{os}`
 -   `display_name` -- This can be named however you see fit.
 Ensure it is easy to understand.
 See `.evergreen/config.yml` for examples